 David Bernhardt grew up outside of a small western rural community, Rifle, Colorado, and serves as Chairman of AFPI’s Center for American Freedom.
 Bernhardt previously served as the 53rd Secretary of the Department of the Interior, where he furthered conservation stewardship, expanded opportunities for access to hunt and fish on public lands, drove common-sense regulatory change, and enhanced our Nation’s energy independence.
 Bernhardt also led the effort to enact the Great American Outdoors Act, which established the most consequential dedicated funding for maintaining critical facilities and infrastructure at our national parks, wildlife refuges, and recreational facilities in history.
 He also developed and implemented sweeping regulatory changes that were estimated to reduce regulatory burdens by more than $5 billion.
 Bernhardt is active in numerous charitable and business endeavors, practices administrative law, and enjoys the spectacular outdoors with his spouse, Gena Rae Bernhardt, their two teenagers, and two yellow Labrador Retrievers.

-Pam Bondi is from Tampa, Florida, and serves as the Chairman of the Center for Law and Justice.
+Pam Bondi is from Tampa, Florida, and serves as the Chairman for the Constitutional Litigation Partnership.
 A fourth-generation Floridian, Bondi spent more than 18 years as a prosecutor, trying cases ranging from domestic violence to capital murder.
 She served as Florida’s 37th and first female Attorney General.
 When Bondi took office, Florida was referred to as the pill mill capital of the United States and in her first legislative session she successfully advanced reforms to eliminate unscrupulous doctors and clinics performing in Florida.
 Bondi was appointed to the President’s Opioid and Drug Abuse Commission where she worked alongside other national leaders in areas of drug prevention, interdiction, and treatment.
 Bondi was a strong champion for the First Step Act, which helps formerly incarcerated inmates re-enter society safely and prevents recidivism.
 Bondi is a partner at Ballard Partners’ Washington, D.C. office where she chairs the firm’s corporate regulatory practice.
 She received her Bachelor of Arts in Criminal Justice from the University of Florida and her Juris Doctor from Stetson Law School.
 Bondi splits her time between Tampa and Washington D.C, where she is on the Board of Trustees for the Kennedy Center.
 In Tampa, Bondi enjoys watching all the great Tampa Bay sports teams and spending time with her family and rescue dogs.

 Jack Brewer was raised in Grapevine, Texas, and serves as AFPI’s Chairman of the Center for Opportunity Now.
 Recently, Brewer was an Advisory Board Member of Black Voices for Trump.
 In 2004, he started his own firm, the Brewer Group, where serves as Chief Executive Officer and Portfolio Manager.
 His global charity efforts have delivered millions in emergency aid and currently provide programs to thousands living in extreme poverty.
 He is a White House appointee on the Congressional Commission for the Social Status of Black Men and Boys, and is currently a Professor at Fordham Gabelli School of Business where he has created curriculum tailored for transitioning athletes and prisoners.
 Brewer was NFL team captain for the Minnesota Vikings, New York Giants and Philadelphia Eagles.
 Brewer attended Southern Methodist University where he was a two-sport player, breaking the Disney World Classic record in triple jump and was an All-American candidate as a wide receiver in football.
 He later transferred to the University of Minnesota where he continued as an All-Big Ten track and football Athlete, who served as the team captain.
 He earned both his bachelor’s and master’s degrees from the University of Minnesota by the age of 22.
 Brewer resides in Florida with his wife, Cortney, and has four children: Jared, Laesha, Jackson, and Zayah.